When you feel broken, you must remember these truths.

 Often this requires that we see where damage has occurred, where value has diminished, and pursue steps toward restoration or restitution.

 We will never do away with injustice, but we must not turn a blind eye because it is hard.

 Our feelings of brokenness can make us sensitive to the hurts that others do not see.

 We Love Kindness.
 To love kindness means that we are passionate about being friendly, generous, and considerate to others.

 Kindness is our first and last response.
-Even when it is not earned or expected, it still may be given.
+But, even when it is not earned or expected, it still may be given.

 Kindness embraces the command to love God and our neighbor.
 It allows us the opportunity to forgive and find meaningful relationships with others.

 Kindness is the opposite of the cancel culture.

-Our feelings of brokenness can cause us to be considerate of those in need.
+Our feelings of brokenness can cause us to consider those in need.

 We walk humbly with our God.
 To walk humbly with God means that we think rightly of ourselves and others.

 Too often, we find our value in what others say about us.
-We are exalted or diminished by others who don’t know us very well.
+As a result, we are exalted or diminished by others who don’t know us well.

 But the only entity that can rightly think about our value in creation is our creator.
 We are neither worthless nor God’s single greatest gift to humanity.

 We are his creation, and he loves us even when we feel broken and useless.

-We are all created in his image and have infinite value to him and by implication to each other.
+We are all created in his image and have infinite value to him and implications for each other.

-Our feelings of brokenness equip us to recognize when others are devalued and to take action to remedy the situation.
+Our feelings of brokenness equip us to recognize when others feel worthless and take action to remedy the situation.

 This week, while some were storming the nation’s capital, other people were feeding the poor, working toward racial reconciliation, advocating justice for the oppressed, and demonstrating that we can do good even in our brokenness.

-I pray this week that in the midst of brokenness, you will find a way to do good to others as well.
+I pray this week that amid brokenness, you will find a way to do good to others as well.